oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 * A week later, the user launches the app and tries to access a protected resource at the Resource Server.
 * The Resource Server responds with an error code indicating an invalid access token since it has expired.
 * The Client presents the refresh token to the Authorization Server to obtain a new access token (section 6 {{RFC6749}})
-* The Authorization Server responds with an error code indicating that an OTP from the user is required, as well as a `device_session`.
+* The Authorization Server responds with an error code indicating that an OTP from the user is required, as well as a `auth_session`.
 * The Client prompts the user to enter an OTP.
-* The Client sends the OTP and `device_session` in an Authorization Challenge Request ({{challenge-request}}) to the Authorization Challenge Endpoint ({{authorization-challenge-endpoint}}).
+* The Client sends the OTP and `auth_session` in an Authorization Challenge Request ({{challenge-request}}) to the Authorization Challenge Endpoint ({{authorization-challenge-endpoint}}).
-* The Authorization Server verifies the `device_session` and OTP, and returns an Authorization Code.
+* The Authorization Server verifies the `auth_session` and OTP, and returns an Authorization Code.
 * The Client sends the Authorization Code in a Token Request ({{token-request}}) to the Token Endpoint.
 * The Authorization Server verifies the Authorization Code and issues the requested tokens.
 * The Client presents the new Access Token to the Resource Server in order to access the protected resource.